-The Department of Mines, Industry Regulation and Safety (DMIRS) is responsible for ensuring the responsible development of Western Australia's (WA) mineral, petroleum and geothermal resources.
+The Department of Mines, Industry Regulation and Safety (DMIRS) ensures the responsible development of Western Australia's (WA) mineral, petroleum and geothermal resources.
 This includes regulating industry to ensure environmental compliance and implementation of best practice environmental management.

 Environmental approvals for mining activities are granted in accordance with the Mining Act 1978 and include:

-- Programmes of work – submitted when a company or prospector wants to disturb the ground with mechanised equipment to explore or prospect for minerals.
+- Programme of work – submitted when a company or prospector wants to disturb the ground with mechanised equipment to explore or prospect for minerals.

 - Mining proposals – submitted by a company for a proposed mining operation, or for a change to a mining operation.
 All mining proposals must include a mine closure plan.

 - Mine closure plans – reviewed and re-submitted by a company with a mining proposal and covering all aspects of mine decommissioning and rehabilitation.

 Environmental approvals for petroleum and/or geothermal activities are granted in accordance with the Petroleum and Geothermal Energy Resources (Environment) Regulations 2012, the Petroleum Pipelines (Environment) Regulations 2012, and/or the Petroleum (Submerged Lands) (Environment) Regulations 2012 and include: